Eurasian Natural Resources Corporation: Major events

-The assets of the company were acquired during the mid-1990s as part of the privatization process in Kazakhstan.
+The company was founded by circle of oligarchs in Kazakhstan known as the "Trio" in 1994.
+The Trio consisted of Alijan Ibragimov, Alexander Mashkevitch and Patokh Chodiev, all active in the mining, oil and gas, and banking sectors in Kazakhstan.
+The assets of the company were acquired as part of the privatization process in Kazakhstan.

 The company in its present form was established in 2006 as part of a re-organisation to consolidate a series of businesses into one group.
-In its regulatory report ENRC claimed revenues of US$3,256 million for the year ended 31 December 2006 and US$1,856 million for the six months ended 30 June 2007.
-By then ENRC was "the world's sixth-largest iron ore exporter by volume and world's fifth-largest supplier of traded alumina by volume.

 The company floated around 18% of its equity on the London Stock Exchange in December 2007.

 In December 2009 the Company completed acquisition of the Central African Mining Exploration Company (CAMEC).
 CAMEC's operations incorporate the assets of copper and cobalt in the Democratic Republic of Congo, the development projects of coal in Mozambique, bauxite in Mali, platinum in Zimbabwe, and fluorspar in South Africa, as well as trucking and logistics business across the African continent.

 CAMEC's Mukondo Mine may be the richest cobalt reserve in the world.
 Copper from Mukondo is refined at the Luita plant, with planned capacity of 100,000 tonnes per year of copper cathode.
 In July 2009 CAMEC announced a long term agreement under which CAMEC would deliver its entire annual production of cobalt in concentrate from Mukondo Mountain to Zhejiang Galico Cobalt & Nickel Materials of China.

 In February 2010 ENRC acquired a 90% interest in Chambishi Metals PLC, a smelting facility in Zambia, together with a 100% interest in Comit Resources FZE, a Dubai-based marketing and sales company that historically has handled Chambishi's copper and cobalt sales.
 In August 2010 company acquired 50.5% of Camrose Resources Limited ('Camrose').
 Camrose held five high quality copper and cobalt mining permits in the Democratic Republic of Congo (DRC).

 They include the Kolwezi tailings project, which the DRC government had confiscated from First Quantum Minerals (FQM).

 FQM had spent C$750 million developing the Kolwezi assets.
 ENRC paid $175 million for its majority stake in Camrose.

 In September 2010 ENRC acquired the outstanding 50% interest in Bahia Minerals BV and in October 2010 – 100% of Mineração Minas Bahia SA (MIBA) and 51% of Mineração Peixe Bravo SA (MPB).

 In March 2013 ENRC was forced to write down a US$1.5bn (£1bn) loss due largely to an "onerous" locked in contract with the Russian aluminium company, Rusal with whom they must provide aluminium at what is now below market price (Telegraph 2013).

 On 21 April 2013, The Sunday Times revealed that three founders, Alexander Mashkevitch, Patokh Chodiev and Alijan Ibragimov, were behind a possible takeover bid for ENRC.